WPaxos: Wide Area Network Flexible Consensus: Introduction

 Since object stealing is an integrated part of phase-1 of Paxos, WPaxos remains simple as a pure Paxos flavor and obviates the need for another service/protocol.
 There is no need for a configuration service for relocating objects to zones as in Spanner~\cite{spanner} and vertical Paxos~\cite{verticalpaxos}.
 Since the base WPaxos protocol guarantees safety to concurrency, asynchrony, and faults, the performance can be tuned orthogonally and aggressively, as we discuss in Section~\ref{sec:extensions}.
 To improve performance, we present a locality adaptive object stealing extension in Section~\ref{sec:adaptive}.
-We also provide an embedded solution for transactions all inside the basic Paxos/WPaxos protocol in Section~\ref{sec:transactions}.
-This solution obviates the need for integrating a separate two-phase commit for transactions as in Spanner~\cite{spanner}.

-To quantify the performance benefits from WPaxos, we implemented WPaxos in Go (\url{http://github.com/ailidani/paxi}) and performed evaluations on WAN deployments across 5 AWS regions.
-Our results in Section~\ref{sec:eval} show that WPaxos outperforms EPaxos, achieving 2.4 times faster average request latency and 3.9 times faster median latency than EPaxos using a $\sim$70\% access locality workload.
-Moreover, for a $\sim$90\% access locality workload, WPaxos improves further and achieves 6 times faster average request latency and 59 times faster median latency than EPaxos.
-This is because, while the EPaxos opportunistic commit protocol requires about 3/4ths of the Paxos acceptors to agree and incurs one WAN round-trip latency, WPaxos is able to achieve low latency commits using the zone-local phase-2 acceptors.
+To quantify the performance benefits from WPaxos, we implemented WPaxos in Go\footnote{The GO implementation of WPaxos is available at \url{http://github.com/ailidani/paxi}} and performed evaluations on WAN deployments across 5 AWS regions.
+Our results in Section~\ref{sec:eval} show that WPaxos outperforms EPaxos, achieving 15 times faster average request latency than EPaxos using a $\sim$70\% access locality workload in some regions.
+Moreover, for a $\sim$90\% access locality workload, WPaxos improves further and achieves 39 times faster average request latency than EPaxos in some regions.
+This is because, while the EPaxos opportunistic commit protocol requires about 3/4th of the Paxos acceptors to agree and incurs one WAN round-trip latency, WPaxos is able to achieve low latency commits using the zone-local phase-2 acceptors.
 Moreover, WPaxos is able to maintain low-latency responses under a heavy workload: Under 10,000 requests/sec, using a $\sim$70\% access locality workload, WPaxos achieves 9 times faster average request latency and 54 times faster median latency than EPaxos.
 Finally, we evaluate WPaxos with a shifting locality workload and show that WPaxos seamlessly adapts and significantly outperforms static partitioned multiple Paxos deployments.